YKamari/dsc-phase-1-project/README.md

 ## Overview

-This project analyzes movie trends and success against various metrics such as earnings, profit, genre and ratings.
-Understanding and analysis of the feature relationships indicates that while the number of movie releases is on a downward trajectory, sequels are becoming and increasingly popular way for production studios to grow their revenue.
+This project analyzes movie trends and success against various metrics such as earnings, profit, genre, and ratings.
+Understanding and analysis of the feature relationships indicate that while the number of movie releases is on a downward trajectory, sequels are becoming an increasingly popular way for production studios to grow their revenue.
 While the movie industry's massive earnings have long been attributed to success overseas, foreign markets have seemingly been affected by economic factors hampering their performance.
 Luckily we have seen the domestic market some in strong to try and fill in the gap.
-Microsoft can use this analysis to determine the category of movies to produce, markets to target and budgetary allocation for their productions.
+Microsoft can use this analysis to determine the category of movies to produce, markets to target, and budgetary allocation for their productions.

 ## Business Problem

 Microsoft sees all the big companies creating original video content and they want to get in on the fun.
 They have decided to create a new movie studio, but they don’t know anything about creating movies.

-Using data from Box Office Mojo, The Numbers, IMDB and The Movie Database I discuss and illustrate the patterns in movie release trends, box office revenue, ratings and popular genres to aid in Microsoft's decision on what type of films to create.
+Using data from Box Office Mojo, The Numbers, IMDB, and The Movie Database I discuss and illustrate the patterns in movie release trends, box office revenue, ratings and popular genres to aid in Microsoft's decision on what type of films to create.

 ## Data